beholder-rpa/beholder-iot/README.md

 ### Hardware:
  - Raspberry Pi 4 (Rev 1.2 4GB model recommended)

- - USB C to A Cable
+In order to act as a USB device, you'll need a USB C to A Cable

 ### Initial Raspberry Pi 4 Setup:

-See ./beholder-image-builder-rpi4/README.md for instructions on building a SD image pre-configured to run Pi-Beholder
+Once you've got the hardware in place, you'll need to create a base SD image that contains the Beholder software that will run on your IoT device.
+For the Raspberry Pi 4, this image creation process has been automated.
+See [this](https://github.com/beholder-rpa/beholder-iot-image-builder-rpi4) repository for instructions on how to create an image.

 # Developing Beholder